Myers-Briggs Personality Types: Understanding Your Psychological Profile

 4. Judging (J) vs. Perceiving (P)

-Each person’s preferences combine to form one of 16 personality types.
+These dichotomies embody distinct approaches to interacting with the world and managing information.
+Each individual’s preferences converge to form one of 16 personality types.

 Understanding the 16 Personality Types